 Phinney Ridge StudioView directions on Google Maps

-Since 2003 Adena Atkins has been teaching Pilates on both the east and west coasts.
-Adena is certified by Body Arts and Science International, a School of Instructor Certification based in her native California.
-She was trained by Kristi Cooper White, the founder of Pilates Anytime.
-Along the way Adena has worked with internationally recognized master teachers such as Bonnie Sessions and Kathy Van Patten.
-She has taught in a variety of settings, from basements to physical therapy offices, all the way up to award winning studios such as Vitality.
-As an instructor she is both patient and exacting.
-In addition to teaching, Adena is a musician and holds her Bachelors of Music in Songwriting from the Berklee College of Music in Boston.
+For Adena Atkins, a love for movement is closely tied to a passion for music.
+While studying opera, she turned to Pilates to improve posture and body awareness.
+She was hooked by the precision and accessibility of Pilates.
+Adena certified with Body Arts and Science International in her native California, training directly under Kristi Cooper White, founder of Anytime Pilates.
+Along the way, Adena has worked with master teachers Bonnie Sessions, Lisa Johnson, and Kathy Van Patten.
+Adena has taught in a variety of settings, from a physical therapy office, to a converted wine cellar, all the way up to award winning studios like Modern Pilates and Vitality Pilates.
+As an instructor Adena is both patient and exacting.
+Adena holds her BM in songwriting from the Berklee College of Music.

 Geneva Bender is made to teach movement.
 A native Seattleite, her introduction to exercise began with gymnastics and dance.
 Geneva studied many varieties of dance, from tap to lyrical to hip hop.
 Our very own Vera Bullen was her first ballet instructor.
 During high school Geneva was diagnosed with spondylolisthesis, sparking her interest in exercise science.
 She began Pilates upon completing physical therapy and immediately loved it.
 Upon graduation, she earned her BS in Kinesiology from Western Washington University.
 During college she studied Pilates with Carolyn Watson at Core Kinetics through Balanced Body University.
 Geneva completed her certification Vitality in 2013.
 In addition to teaching here she’s an exercise and rehab specialist at Kinetic Sports Rehab.